 2. minimalist basket method - store backwards!

 To start your minimalism with the basket method, you just grab a big basket.
-Now you're basically shopping, only backwards and without a shopping cart.
+Now you're basically going shopping, only backwards and without a shopping cart.

 3. minimalism in the box - life out of the box!

-4. minimalism heap method - A heap of misery!
+4th Minimalism Pile Method - A heap of misery!

-Don't throw everything away without thinking, but give away, donate or sell things that have been sorted out.
+Don't throw everything away without thinking, but also give away, donate or sell things that have been sorted out.
 You can find items online at eBay Classifieds (or other Zero Waste Apps) sell.
 Also at the flea markets your city you get a lot going on.

 Bonus tip: Learn minimalism easily online!

 Often you don't even know where to start.
 Maybe you feel the same way.
-To solve this problem, there are right good online courses.
+To solve this problem, there are the right good online courses.

 For example Mucking out made easy* or Order in the household in 31 days*.
 Such offers make it easier for you to get started with an orderly household and take you by the hand in your start into minimalism.